aaminu/aws-bootcamp-cruddur-2023/journal/week2.md

 // this import is the first line in the file import './tracing.js'
 ```
-8. Next step was to created the custom span fro measuring latency in the home page.
+8. Next step was to create the custom span fro measuring latency in the home page.
 For this, the following was added to the [HomeFeedPage.js](../frontend-react-js/src/pages/HomeFeedPage.js) (Please see the comments to see what was added):
 ```js
 //Initial imports...